This post may contain affiliate links. Read our disclosure policy.

 Instructions

-• Combine ¼ cup water and ½ cup sugar in a medium saucepan over medium-high heat.
-Stir until dissolved, about 2 minutes
+• Combine the water and sugar in a medium saucepan over medium-high heat.
+Stir until dissolved, about 2 minutes.

-• – Add ice cubes to a tall glass then pour the caramel syrup and milk mixture on top.
-Finish by pouring the espresso (or coffee) on top and stir to combine.
-Top with whipped cream, if desired, then sprinkle with a little more cinnamon.
+• Add ice cubes to a tall glass then pour the caramel syrup and milk mixture on top.
+Finish by pouring the espresso (or strong coffee) on top and stir to combine.
+Top with whipped cream and caramel sauce if desired.

 Last step!
 If you make this, please leave a review letting us know how it was!